COMMGMT 3500 - Managing Across Cultures

 Trompenaars, F. (1993) Riding the Waves of Culture: Understanding Cultural Diversity in Business, London: Nicholas.

-Not so much an alternative to Hofstede's work, as a variation on this approach to identifying and applying dimensions to cultural analysis.
+Not so much an alternative to Hoftstede’s work, as a variation on this approach to identifying and applying dimensions to cultural analysis.

 There are also a number of relevant academic journals including (but not limited to):

-Online LearningGeneral course information, lecture slides, assessment details and tutorial preparation exercises will be uploaded to MyUni.
+Online LearningLecture slides and recordings, general course information, assessment details and tutorial preparation exercises will be uploaded to MyUni.

 Some recommended www-pages with regards to International Business/Management are: